ziemowit-s/neuronpp/README.md

-Neuron++ is a library which wraps NEURON (http://www.neuron.yale.edu) with easy to use Python classes
+Neuron++ wraps NEURON (http://www.neuron.yale.edu) with easy to use Python objects.

-The key motivation for this library was to create a fast prototyping environment to use NEURON with Python with OOP paradigm in the first place.
+The key motivation for the library was to create a fast prototyping environment to use NEURON with Python with OOP paradigm in the first place:
-  * The library is designed to precisely define models of single cell and then connect them to create small networks
+  * The library is designed to precisely define models of a single cell and then connect them together to create a small network
-  * since OOP paradigm wraps some NEURON concept with easy to use objects, the library provides methods to perform tidius tasks in a single line: like managing synaptic signaling or dendritic spines creation
+  * since OOP paradigm wraps some NEURON concepts with easy to use objects, the library provides methods to perform tidius tasks in a single line, like managing synaptic signaling or dendritic spines creation

 This is a pre-Alpha version